 Sometimes it can be a challenge as a parent to truly know what the best course of action is when it comes to whether or not your child should transfer to a new school.
 Whatever the reason, you think your child should switch schools, but you just aren’t sure.
 Is it truly necessary?
+Would your child benefit from a change, or would it only make things more complicated?

 Should you wait it out, or go with your gut?